Piltown Community Enterprise

 A derelict site has been transformed into a well designed Enterprise Centre with 5 units of various sizes.
 It has brought a vibrancy and commercial back to what was the business hub of Piltown.

-Vice-Chairman: Mark Connolly, Secretary: Stephanie Coffey, Treasurer: Anne-Marie Power-Friend,
+Vice-Chairman: Mark Connolly, Secretary: Mary Morgan, Treasurer: Anne-Marie Power-Friend,

 Piltown Community Enterprise,